Archetypum/theSuffocater/README.md

 (https://github.com/Kinderfeld)
  - wazups as the junior developer, illustrator and GUI maintainer.
 (https://github.com/wazups)
- - Mxkxdxnski as the GUI maintainer and tester.
+ - Mxkxdxnski as the GUI helper and tester.
 (https://github.com/Mxkxdxnski)
  - WretchOfLights as the junior developer and documentation writer.
 (https://github.com/WretchOfLights)